Cruziken/CruzikenWork/README.md

 Step 3: In addition to printing the output, store it in a log file named log_.text

-Associated files: Excersice6.java, Logic.java, INI.java, and Initializer.java
+Associated files: Ex6.java, LogicController.java, INIfileLoader.java, Writer.java and SetVariables.java